exokitxr/exokit-docs-site/src/community/index.md

 We are committed to providing a friendly, safe and welcoming environment for all, regardless of gender, sexual orientation, disability, ethnicity, religion, or similar personal characteristic.
-Our code of conduct sets the standards for behavior in all official A-Frame channels.
+Our code of conduct sets the standards for behavior in all official Exokit channels.

-If you feel you have been or are being harassed or made uncomfortable by a community member, please contact any of the A-Frame team members immediately.
+If you feel you have been or are being harassed or made uncomfortable by a community member, please contact any of the Exokit team members immediately.
-Whether you are a regular contributor or a newcomer, we care about making the community a safe space for you.
+Whether you are a regular contributor or a newcomer, we care about you.